Empowering people to improve their green spaces, enhance their environment, and boost wellbeing.

 Steps to get it done:

+The park is situated in a disadvantaged area of the city, where many people survive on benefits and there is very little community involvement.
+There is a lot of antisocial behaviour too.
 We all know that people are less prone to litter when a space is clean (we have had the proof of that in our experience of cleaning the park).
 Similarly, when a place is beautiful and well kempt, people tend to treat it better and are more likely to be inspired to do good things.
 We are a small group, but our dreams are big.